Skip to main content

 send().whenComplete((result, exception) -> {})

-This registers a callback to be executed if the command on the workflow engine was executed or resulted in an exception.
+This registers a callback to be executed when the command on the workflow engine was executed or resulted in an exception.
 This allows for parallelism.
 This is discussed in more detail in this blog post about writing good workers for Camunda 8.

 note